exekube/exekube/README.md

 *Exekube* is a declarative framework for administering Kubernetes clusters and deploying containerized software onto them.

-You only need [Docker Community Edition](/) and [Docker Compose](/) on your local machine to begin using Exekube.
+You only need [Docker CE](/) and [Docker Compose](/) on your local machine to begin using Exekube.
 The framework is a thin layer around several open-source DevOps tools:

 - Docker Compose
 - HashiCorp Terraform
 - Kubernetes
 - Helm for Kubernetes

-The ultimate goal of this project is to enable DevOps engineers and developers to control cloud infrastructure and Kubernetes API objects using nothing more than a git repository and a Continuous Delivery pipeline.
+The goal of this project is to make it straightforward for DevOps engineers to manage cloud infrastructure and Kubernetes API objects using a git-based workflow and a Continuous Delivery (Continuous Integration) pipeline.

 📘 Read the companion guide: <https://github.com/ilyasotkov/learning-kubernetes/>